-Do not line the oven walls, racks, bottom, or any other part of the range with aluminum foil.
-Doing so will destroy heat distribution, produce poor baking results, and cause permanent damage to the oven interior (aluminum foil will melt to the interior surface of the oven).
+Do not line the oven walls, racks, bottom, or any other part of the range with aluminum foil or with any other materials or oven liners.
+Doing so will destroy heat distribution, produce poor baking results, and cause permanent damage to the oven interior and aluminum foil will melt to the interior surface of the oven.

-Setting Self Clean
+Setting Clean

-If you are planning to use the oven directly after a self clean cycle, remember to allow time for the oven to cool down and the oven door to unlock.
+If you are planning to use the oven directly after a clean cycle, remember to allow time for the oven to cool down and the oven door to unlock.
 This normally takes about one hour.
-A 3 hour self clean cycle will actually take about 4 hours to complete.
+A 3 hour clean cycle will actually take about 4 hours to complete.

-It is recommended to use a 2 hour self clean cycle for light soils, a 3 hour cycle for average soils, and a 4 hour cycle for heavy soils.
+It is recommended to use a 2 hour clean cycle for light soils, a 3 hour cycle for average soils, and a 4 hour cycle for heavy soils.

-To set the controls for a 3 hour self clean cycle and shut off automatically:
+To set the controls for a 3 hour clean cycle and shut off automatically: